ClouDesire/docusaurus/docs/syndication.md

 ## Managing Provisioning Exceptions

-If something goes wrong during the provisioning of a new tenant in your application, please be sure to:

-*   set the subscription status to `FAILED` invoking our API, for example:
+If something goes wrong during the provisioning of a new tenant in your application, please be sure to set the subscription status to `FAILED` by invoking our API, for example:

     PATCH /api/subscription/{id} HTTP/1.1
     Content-Type: application/json; charset=utf-8